 Compare the following suggestions to your own data practices.
 If you can start taking steps to improve the weaker areas, you’ll be all set.

-- Documentation – Document the processes and workflows you follow when collecting and managing your data in a README file (click here for a good example).
+- Documentation – Document the processes and workflows you follow when collecting and managing your data in a README file.
 It is also important to follow standards within your field for documenting contextual information about your data.
 In library jargon, this is known as metadata.
 To search for a metadata standard in your discipline, try the Digital Curation Centre’s helpful search tool.

 - Formats – Ideally, data should be stored in open, non-proprietary formats.
 This will ensure that it can be accessed well into the future.
 The Open Data Handbook gives a good overview of open formats.
 This can be as simple as saving files as a CSV instead of Excel spreadsheet or a text file instead of Microsoft word document.